operator-framework/operator-sdk/doc/user-guide.md

 ##### Vendoring

-The Operator SDK uses [vendoring][go_vendoring] to supply dependencies to operator projects, regardless of dependency manager.
+The Operator SDK uses [vendoring][go_vendoring] to supply dependencies to operator projects, regardless of the dependency manager.
 As with the above module mode constraint, we intend to allow use of dependencies [outside of `vendor`][module_vendoring] for projects in the near future.

 #### Operator scope